Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Additions to f-strings and str.format()

-In addition to the existing !s, !r, and !a conversion specifiers, an additional !p conversion will be added.
-The effect of this specifier with an expression value will be to call pprint.pformat(), passing value as the only argument.
-In this initial specification, it will be an error to provide any format specifier if !p is used.
+In addition to the existing !s, !r, and !a conversion specifiers, a new !p conversion specifier will be added.
+The effect of this specifier with an expression value will be to call pprint.pformat() (importing the pprint module as needed), passing value as the only argument.

 Examples